-NUMBER UTAH STIPULATIONS Raptor nesting complexes and known raptor nest sites will be closed seasonally from February 1 to July 15 within / 2 mile of occupied nests.
-Exception: The authorized officer may grant an exception if the raptor nest in question is deemed to be inactive by May 31 and if the proposed activity would not result in a permanent structure or facility that would cause the subject nest to become unsuitable for nesting in future years.
+NUMBER UTAH STIPULATIONS Exception: The authorized officer may grant an exception if, after an analysis, the authorized officer determines that the animals are not present in the project area or the activity can be completed so as to not adversely affect the animals.
+Routine operation and maintenance is allowed.
+Modification: The authorized officer may modify the boundaries of the stipulation area if a portion of the area is not being used as deer winter range.
+Waiver: May be granted if the deer winter range is determined to be unsuitable or unoccupied and there is no reasonable likelihood of future use of the deer winter range.
+TIMING LIMITATION - RAPTOR HABITAT Raptor nesting complexes and known raptor nest sites will be closed seasonally from February 1 to July 15 within 1⁄2 mile of occupied nests.
+UT-S-260 Exception: The authorized officer may grant an exception if the raptor nest in question is deemed to be inactive by May 31 and if the proposed activity would not result in a permanent structure or facility that would cause the subject nest to become unsuitable for nesting in future years.
 Modification: Season may be adjusted depending on climatic and range conditions.
 Distance may be adjusted if natural features provide adequate visual screening.
 Waiver: This stipulation may be waived if, in cooperation with the UDWR, it is determined that the site has been permanently abandoned or unoccupied for a minimum of 3 years.
 TIMING LIMITATION - RAPTOR BUFFERS Raptor management will be guided by the use of "Best Management Practices for Raptors and Their Associated Habitats in Utah" (Utah BLM, 2006, Appendix A), utilizing seasonal and spatial buffers, as well as mitigation, to maintain and enhance raptor nesting and foraging habitat, while allowing other resource uses.
-Exception : None Modification : Criteria that would need to be met, prior to implementing modifications to the spatial and seasonal buffers in the " Raptor BMPs ", would include the following: 1.
+Exception: None UT-S-261 Modification : Criteria that would need to be met, prior to implementing modifications to the spatial and seasonal buffers in the " Raptor BMPs ", would include the following: 1.
 Completion of a site-specific assessment by a wildlife biologist or other qualified individual.
-See example (Attachment 1 of the Raptor BMPs in Appendix A) UT-S-261 2.
+See example (Attachment 1 of the Raptor BMPs in Appendix A) 2.
 Written documentation by the BLM Field Office Wildlife Biologist, identifying the proposed modification and affirming that implementation of the proposed modification(s) would not affect nest success or the suitability of the site for future nesting.
-Modification of the "BMPs" would not be recommended if it is determined that adverse impacts to nesting raptors would occur or that the suitability of the site for future nesting would be compromised.
-3. Development of a monitoring and mitigation strategy by a BLM biologist, or other raptor biologist.
-Impacts of authorized activities would be documented to determine if the modifications were implemented as described in the environmental documentation or Conditions of Approval, and were adequate to protect the nest site.
-Should adverse impacts be identified during monitoring of an activity, BLM would follow an appropriate course of action, which may include cessation or modification of activities that would avoid, minimize or mitigate the impact, or, with the approval of UDWR and the USFWS, BLM could allow the activity to continue while requiring monitoring to determine the full impact of the activity on the affected
+Modification of the "BMPs" would not be recommended if it is